Article

 Your contingency plan should also include provisions for safeguarding your attendees.
 For example, you may need to:

-As more countries implement legislation to ensure your people’s safety at major events, your organisation has an increased responsibility to mitigate the risks to organisers and attendees.
-Non-compliance may result in financial or legal penalties and potential damage to your organisation’s reputation.
+As more countries implement legislation to ensure your people’s safety at major events, your organization has an increased responsibility to mitigate the risks to organisers and attendees.
+Non-compliance may result in financial or legal penalties and potential damage to your organization’s reputation.

 The Paris Games and Rugby World Tournament are two of the largest sporting events in the world which we expect will attract large crowds.